status-im/wakuconnect-vote-poll-sdk/packages/vote-example/README.md

-# DappConnect Vote SDK Example
+# WakuConnect Vote SDK Example

-Package contains example usage of DappConnect Vote SDK
+Package contains example usage of WakuConnect Vote SDK

 For more detailed api please see README in voting-hooks and voting-components